 In order to understand the impact of temperature in the transition scenarios, and at the same time to broaden the range of climate change scenarios, a sensitivity analysis has been carried out associating the "Slower Transition" scenario to the RCP 8.5 scenario instead of RCP 4.5.
-Assuming an additional increase in temperature, in equal energy transition conditions, involves a lower variation than demand, of around - 0.4% due to the temperature effect and -2.4% in total.
+As-

-4.1.4.
+3.1.4.
 Risk management